-That the Cotton Club was owned by Prohibition’s most ruthless mob boss was just the beginning.
+The Cotton Club was owned by Prohibition’s most ruthless mob boss, and that’s just the beginning.
 The club enshrined the segregationist policies of the day, placing black talent on the stage for the pleasure of white patrons alone.
 Even the club’s flamboyant décor — by Ziegfeld’s scenic designer, no less — made sure to remind people of these ugly admission practices.

 Or listen to it straight from here:

 The Bowery Boys: New York City History podcast is brought to you …. by you!

 We are now producing a new Bowery Boys podcast every two weeks.
 We’re also looking to improve the show in other ways and expand in other ways as well — through publishing, social media, live events and other forms of media.
 But we can only do this with your help!